relaxdiego/relaxdiego.github.com/_posts/2017-07-23-on-sizing-stories.md

 a (now defunct) open source project that I started back in the day when I was still using [Redmine](http://www.redmine.org/), and realized it's been that long!
-Adding the work that I did for earlier unreleased versions of this project, It's safe to say I mid-to-late 2008 with Scrum/Kanban/Agile.
+Adding the work that I did for earlier unreleased versions of this project, It's safe to say I started mid-to-late 2008 with Scrum/Kanban/Agile.